OhioBob/Tidally-Locked-Kerbin/README.md

 Tidally Locked Kerbin (TLK) is fully compatible with Scatterer, Environmental Visual Enhancements (EVE), and Stock Visual Enhancements (SVE).
 TLK provides its own configs and textures that overrides all others, while scatterer, EVE and SVE will apply their visuals to the remaining bodies.

 TLK is also compatible with Realistic Atmospheres.
 When installed together, TLK provides new atmospheres for Kerbin and Eve, while Realistic Atmospheres provides atmospheres for the remaining bodies.

+By installing Kerbal Konstructs, TLK adds a new daylight space center on the eastern side of the planet.
+This is to make up for the Woomerang and the Desert sites being located in permanent darkness.
+Design of the space center is courtesy of JadeOfMaar.

 ## Requirements